Fountain (lost): Poets’ Fountain - Chaucer, Shakespeare & Milton

 This monument was erected as part of a Victorian road widening scheme.
 The north end of Hamilton Place used to be a dead end, not extending far enough north to meet up with (Old) Park Lane.
 It was extended, across what used to be a corner of Hyde Park, up to this roundabout, to provide extra capacity for traffic.

 One image comes from Brit Movie who have captured a screen shot from the 1948 film Enchantment.
-The ruins in the background are presumably from war-time bomb damage.
+(2018: we saw this movie - this shot is included in the very first image of the film - a left-to-right pan showing the ruined buildings around this monument.)
+The damage in the background is presumably from war-time bombs.
 The other image, from Historic England, is dated 1875-1900 and taken from a view-point just slightly further to the south.